Renderer

 Automatic mode (default)

-Without calling start(), the renderer re-renders only when the component tree changes:
+If you do not call start(), the renderer re-renders only when the component tree changes:

 const renderer = await createCliRenderer()